 Despite this endorsement, the IT management and the associated shift toward common, shared resources are large concerns for many of our sponsors.
 MITRE system engineers (SEs) are increasingly supporting sponsors who are in the process of procuring new IT systems, migrating existing IT-based systems to a common or shared infrastructure, or upgrading their own internal business systems.
-Although most aspects of this shift are technical, we are recognizing that many are non-technical, and our systems engineering skills need to expand to address those aspects (i.e., governance, increased complexity of sharing resources across organizations, data ownership, service management. and life cycle).
+Although most aspects of this shift are technical, we are recognizing that many are nontechnical, and our systems engineering skills need to expand to address those aspects (i.e., governance, increased complexity of sharing resources across organizations, data ownership, service management, and life cycle).

 In addition, at the center of this shift are data (or information) and the need to share it appropriately.
 Data is the "life blood" of an organization—as it flows among systems, databases, processes, and people, it carries with it the ability to make the organization smarter and more effective.
 The migration toward shared IT resources needs to accommodate the intended business operations being supported as well as the data usage, including appropriate access control and protection.

-MITRE SE Roles & Expectations: MITRE SEs are expected to understand the systems engineering principles to be applied to the enterprise-level IT programs they support.
+MITRE SE Roles and Expectations: MITRE SEs are expected to understand the systems engineering principles to be applied to the enterprise-level IT programs they support.
 They are also expected to understand the larger enterprise context in which the programs operate.
-For a particular enterprise-level program, MITRE may be asked to play a role in helping the customer define or refine business processes, such as technical or systems engineering aspects of portfolio management, or operational constructs for shared infrastructure.
+For a particular enterprise-level program, MITRE may be asked to play a role in helping the sponsor define or refine business processes, such as technical or systems engineering aspects of portfolio management, or operational constructs for shared infrastructure.
 For mid- and senior-level MITRE staff, the role often involves recommending how to apply engineering analysis, advice, processes, and resources to achieve desired portfolio-level outcomes.
 Understanding the interconnections and dynamics across the different levels of an organization or multi-agency governance structure is important to providing thoughtful, balanced recommendations.

 Enterprise-level efforts require many skills.
-MITRE SEs may be expected to support enterprise architecture, technical evolution, preliminary design of data centers or infrastructure components, implementation, monitoring and operations of infrastructure, and technical governance.
+MITRE SEs may be expected to support enterprise architecture; technical evolution; preliminary design of data centers or infrastructure components; implementation, monitoring, and operations of infrastructure; and technical governance.
 Critical areas of focus normally include information assurance, data strategy, interoperability, application integration, information exchange, networks, and communications services (voice, video, and data).
 MITRE SEs may assist sponsors with initiatives for application migrations, infrastructure upgrades, and consolidation of computing infrastructure.
 Other skills involve quantifying the performance across enterprise resources and enabling service level agreements.
 In cases where deep, focused technical knowledge is required, MITRE SEs must to be able to identify the need and bring in the required skills to match the challenge at hand.